FAQs

 Some of our most frequently asked questions are answered below.
 You can click on the question or the plus sign to the left of the question to reveal the answer, or you can click the play button to the right of the question to watch the answer on video.
 Please don't hesitate to contact our admissions team at 866.411.6600 with additional questions.

-Wilderness therapy is an experiential approach utilizing outdoor living in a small group setting.
+Nature-based therapy is an experiential approach utilizing outdoor living in a small group setting.
 Traditional, evidence-based therapies are overlaid on a primitive living experience in order to expose the participant to a multidimensional intervention.
 Nomadic living, hiking, camping, and small groups provide the participant with opportunities to practice various skills and apply insights gained from talk therapies.
-Wilderness therapy offers the therapist an integrated model to apply sophisticated clinical interventions.
+Nature-based therapy offers the therapist an integrated model to apply sophisticated clinical interventions.
 And participants have access to the beauty of nature, a healthy diet, exercise, and sleep.
-In Wilderness Therapy the lessons offered are not separate from daily living.
+In Nature-Based Therapy the lessons offered are not separate from daily living.
 Delay of gratification, frustration tolerance, problem-solving, and conflict resolution can be applied in the everyday challenges of wilderness living.
 Participants move through this rite of passage and participate in ceremonies and rituals that solidify lessons gained in more traditional approaches.
-Resistance is met with the natural challenges of wilderness living and the conscious defenses are bypassed through experiential activities.
+Resistance is met with the natural challenges of outdoor living and the conscious defenses are bypassed through experiential activities.
 Participants realize a greater sense of accomplishment by meeting the challenges and experiencing the pleasures of outdoor living.
-In addition, research shows that wilderness therapy is especially effective in building a strong sense of confidence, resiliency, and healthy coping skills.
+In addition, research shows that nature-based therapy is especially effective in building a strong sense of confidence, resiliency, and healthy coping skills.

 Read our related blog article, Finding Your Child: How Wilderness Therapy Provides an Unprecedented Container for Healing